jopemachine/alfred-simple-email-fetcher/README.md

 You can register multiple email accounts.

-This workflow use `worker_thread` at each imap connection.
+this workflow use `worker_thread` at each imap connection.

 #### enabled

 Type: `Boolean`

-if this value is false, skip this account
+If this value is false, this account is ignored.

 #### icon

 Type: `String`

-show this icon on this account's emails.
+Show this icon on this account's emails.

 icon files should be placed within `icons` folder.

 #### imap